tum-i4/attack-graph-generator/README.md

 ### Prerequisites

-It works currently only on Ubuntu 16.04.4 LTS
+It works currently only on Ubuntu 16.04.4 LTS.
 It is tested on a virtual machine containing the above-mentioned operating system from scratch.

 Executing the program for the first time will download all of the needed libraries/components including: